kobayashi-compiler/kobayashi-compiler/README.md

 # Kobayashi Compiler

-It's an optimizing compiler of SysY, a subset of C. SysY is the language used by the Collegiate Student System Capability Challenge (Compiler Track) 2021.
+An optimizing compiler of SysY, a subset of C.

+SysY is the language used by the Collegiate Student System Capability Challenge (Compiler Track) 2021.
+For its specification (in Chinese) and runtime, see [here](https://gitlab.eduxiji.net/nscscc/compiler2021/-/tree/master).
 Supported targets are armv7 and risc-v32.
 (To be accurate, armv7ve and rv32im.)

 ## Usage